 We've overhauled the guide and are including many of AMD's new Ryzen 3000 parts.
 We've also dropped the HEDT solutions from this guide because, frankly, they're not worth the money from a gaming perspective.
 In fact, they're hard to justify even from a professional standpoint unless you really need more cores.
 You can get 8-core and even 12-core 'mainstream' processors for $500, leaving very little room for extreme solutions like Intel's X299 or AMD's Threadripper CPUs.

-The fastest processor for games, streaming, and more
+The fastest Intel processor for games, streaming, and more

 Cores: 8 | Threads: 16 | Base Clock: 3.6GHz | Turbo Clock: 5.0GHz | Overclocking: Yes, 4.9-5.0GHz typical | L3 Cache: 16MB | TDP: 95W | PCIe 3.0 lanes: 16

 The best processor can mean a lot of things.
-For pure gaming, the Core i9-9900K is overkill, unless you're planning on an extreme build with a top-tier graphics card.
-For those that do more than just playing games, however, the Core i9-9900K reigns as the overall king of performance.
-It's the fastest mainstream CPU for the LGA1151 platform, period.
+For pure gaming, the Intel Core i9-9900K is overkill, unless you're planning on an extreme build with a top-tier graphics card.
+For those that do more than just play games, however, the Core i9-9900K is Intel's fastest mainstream CPU, period.

-The Core i9-9900K doesn't have the core counts found of chips like the i9-7980XE or Threadripper 2990WX, but it boasts the highest clockspeed of any current processor, with excellent per-core performance.
-Put it in a good enthusiast motherboard and you're likely to see all-core 'stock' clocks of 4.7GHz, with lighter workloads hitting 5.0GHz out of the box.
+The Core i9-9900K doesn't have the core counts found on HEDT chips like the i9-7980XE or Threadripper 2990WX, but it's faster in games and costs a lot less.
+It boasts the highest clockspeed of any current processor, with excellent per-core performance.

 Excellent gaming performance at a lower price